charlesfreire/hello-world/README.md

 # hello-world
-first contact to git hub
+first contact to git hub.
-this is the first contact to GitHub, hope God, and new successful door, gate, that will open!
+This is the first contact to GitHub, hope God, and new successful door, gate, that will open!